Zapit-Optostim/zapit-tcp-bridge/README.md

                                             response_byte_tuple =  response[2:4])
 ```
 This function returns a tuple containing a status string and a tuple of integers.
 The status string can be one of the following:
-- 'Error': The datetime was -1, indicating an absence of conection (as specified above)
+- 'Error': The datetime was -1, indicating an absence of connection (as specified above)
 - 'Connected': The datetime was 1, indicating a successful connection (occurs upon initialisation of the connection)
 - 'Mismatch': The trial command of the server response did not match the trial command of zapit_byte_tuple (its first element).
 - datetime_str: The datetime as a string, formatted using the `datetime_float_to_str()` function. <br>